typst-community/valkyrie/src/types/number.typ

   )
 }

+/// Specialization of @@number() that is only satisfied by whole numbers.
+Parameters of @@number remain available for further requirments.
 #let integer = number.with( name: "integer", types: (int,))

+/// Specialization of @@number() that is only satisfied by floating point numbers.
+Parameters of @@number remain available for further requirments.
 #let floating-point = number.with( name: "float", types: (float,))

+/// Specialization of @@integer() that is only satisfied by positive whole numbers.
+Parameters of @@number remain available for further requirments.
 #let natural = number.with( name: "natural number", types: (int,), min: 0)